Knee Replacement Surgery

 Preparing the Femur

 Once the knee joint is entered, a special cutting tool is placed on the end of the femur.
-This special tool ensures that the bone is cut keeping the proper alignment to the leg’s original angles – even if the arthritis has made you bowlegged or knock-kneed.
-Several pieces of diseased bone are cut away from the end of the femur so that the artificial knee can be attached.
+This special tool ensures that the bone is cut appropriately to recreate the normal alignment of the knee.
+Using a saw, several pieces of diseased bone are cut away from the end of the femur so that the artificial knee can be attached.

 Preparing the Tibial Bone

-Then, the top of the tibia is cut using another cutting tool that also ensures proper alignment.
+The top of the tibia is then cut using another guide that also ensures proper alignment.

 Preparing the Patella